 Feeding Your Baby

-NewYork-Presbyterian recognizes and fully supports a new mother’s choice of feeding for her newborn — breastfeeding, formula, or a combination of both.
-However, we are a breastfeeding-friendly hospital that acknowledges and complies with the New York State Department of Health’s Breastfeeding Mothers’ Bill of Rights.
+NewYork-Presbyterian recognizes and fully supports your choice of newborn feeding— breastfeeding, formula, or a combination of both.
+We are a breastfeeding-friendly hospital that acknowledges and complies with the New York State Department of Health’s Breastfeeding Mothers’ Bill of Rights.

-Though breastfeeding is natural, it isn’t always easy.
-With practice, the process becomes easier.
-For first-time moms, it may take three to four days to begin producing breast milk.
+Though breastfeeding is natural, it isn’t always easy—the process often becomes easier with practice.
+It may take three to four days for first-time moms to begin producing breast milk.
 Milk may come in earlier for mothers who had babies before.
 You’ll know the milk is coming because your breast will feel full.

-Your breast may feel engorged — large and swollen — three to five days after delivery.
+Your breasts may feel engorged—large and swollen—three to five days after delivery.
 At this time, you should feed frequently and apply cold packs after feeding or pumping.
-If your infant cannot latch on because of swelling, apply warm wet heat to breasts and express milk before attempting to feed.
+If your infant cannot latch on because of swelling, apply warm, wet heat to breasts and express milk before attempting to feed.

-You should attempt to breastfeed your baby 8 to 12 times in 24 hours.
+You should attempt to breastfeed your baby eight to 12 times in 24 hours.
+You may have questions regarding how much breast milk a newborn needs at each feeding.
+Initially, your newborn will only drink about a half-ounce of breast milk at each feeding.
+They’ll be up to one or two ounces after about two days and two to three ounces after a couple of weeks.
 Your baby shouldn’t go more than four hours without feeding for at least the first two weeks of their life — even throughout the night.

 Breast milk storage